Dropout

 The level of services received (e.g., amount of time designated

-for special education service), the way services are delivered (e.g.,
+for special education services), the way services are delivered (e.g.,

 pull-out or mainstream) and the kinds of services being provided